giorgeabdala/tweetBot/README.md

 ## 📐 Configuration

-The bot is configured using config.json:
+The bot is configured using .env and config.json:

 * `username` - The username of the account to use (optional)
 * `password` - The password of the account to use (optional)